WyattBrashear/Aurora-X1-MCDDK/README.md

 2. Parts Lists (X-BOM.CSV)
 3. Documentation on development

+## Computer Power
+Personally i used an RPI-5 with 16GB of RAM.
+That probably is a bit excessive for a normal use case.
+Display components were from adafruit and are listed in the parts list
 ## Questions?
 If you have any, shoot me an email at: admin@wyattb.dev